PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This release has been updated following restoration of dependency package `Require` to CRAN.
+This release has been updated following restoration of dependency package `reproducible` and other dependencies to CRAN.
 See `NEWS.md` for a full list of changes.

 ## Test environments